tarak/django-change-email/README.rst

 Templates
 ===============
-The templates for the views need to be named following the convention on naming templates in Django class based generic views:
+The templates for the views need to be named following the convention on naming and using templates in Django class based generic views:

 change_mail/emailchange_confirm.html